seatgeek/druzhba/docs/configuration.rst

   ``--rebuild`` command line argument.

 - ``lookback_value``: Optional. the number of indices to start from before the previous job's highest index.
-This option is meant to catch race conditions where some rows could be overlooked
+This option is meant to catch race conditions where some rows could be overlooked, such as when a source db is running a long running transaction.

 Column-specific configuration:

 - ``columns_to_drop``: Optional.
 This is a list of columns that exist in the